-The U.S. Department of Education's Office for Civil Rights ("OCR") is responsible for enforcing Title IX, as well as other federal civil rights laws that prohibit discrimination in programs or activities that receive federal financial aid.
-Inquiries and complaints may also be directed to OCR at (800) 421-3481 or ocr@ed.gov.
+The U.S. Department of Education's Office for Civil Rights (OCR) is responsible for enforcing Title IX and other federal civil rights laws that prohibit discrimination in programs or activities that receive federal financial aid.
+Inquiries and complaints may be directed to OCR at 800-421-3481 or ocr@ed.gov.